Homemade Cocktail Sauce Recipe

 How do you make homemade cocktail sauce?

-Then, refrigerate until ready to serve.
+Refrigerate.
+Then, refrigerate in an airtight container until ready to serve.
+If you’re entertaining, you can easily make this cocktail sauce ahead of time.
 I like to make a big batch of cocktail sauce around the holidays and keep it in the fridge, just in case.
 It should last in the fridge for at least a week, but always use your best judgement before serving.

 Customize your cocktail sauce.
 For our family, we always make two bowls of cocktail sauce.
 One spicy bowl with extra horseradish and one that’s on the milder side.
-I like mine loaded with horseradish, but, again, do what makes your tastebuds (or guests) happy.
+I like mine loaded with horseradish, but, again, do what makes your taste buds (or guests) happy.
+If you add too much horseradish, just add a bit more ketchup to bring it back to your desired level of spiciness.

 - Use it as a lighter dip for your crudités platter